 Senior Scholars Research Program

 As many as 15 seniors are able to devote their entire final year of college to work on a single intellectual project—a year-long independent study.
 The project may be a scientific investigation, a scholarly endeavor, a work of art, creative writing, filmmaking, or any other proposal that engages the imaginative and intellectual faculties students have been developing at Rochester.
-The project must be composed and carried out under the supervision of a faculty adviser or advisers.
-The project does not have to be related to, or part of, the student’s major.
+The project must be composed and carried out under the supervision of a faculty advisor or advisors and does not have to be related to, or part of, the student’s major.

 If you are interested in applying for the Senior Scholars Program, begin to think and plan.
 Discuss your ideas with a faculty member (or members) whom you would like to have as an advisor for your project.
 Test out your plans with others.
 Prepare to submit, with a faculty advisor's help, a well-reasoned and convincing document.